 I still don't understand why the Lord allowed this crushing experience to envelop me and my family.
 But I do know that this personal trauma has given me a greater sensitivity for and an understanding of those who may also be watching their dreams and hopes evaporate.

-The union Jesus makes between power and compassion doesn't make a lot of sense to those outside the Kingdom.
+The union Jesus makes between power and compassion doesn't make much sense to those outside the Kingdom.
 They often view compassion as a weakness.
 They see it as the opposite of power and authority.

 The closer we Christians get to this Man of all power, the more insistent we'll hear His call to be sensitized to human trauma and need.